enaroc/EKS_Joomla_Netflix_Weather/README.md

     # List Pods
     kubectl get pods

-# STEP 7:  Additonal resources to be configured next
+# STEP 7:  Create pod disruption budget (PDB)

+- Create pod disruption budget

+What is PDB ?

+Pod disruption budget is used  to ensure that we don't delete any pod that is running.

+Use case:

+For example:

+During maintenance of our kubernetes cluster we want to patch one node before moving to another.
+To do so we cordon the node and once it is cordoned no job available to schedule on it.

+Pod disruption budget allow us to have the application continuously running and helps  to prevent mistake from non technical staff or technician where you can't remove what is deployed

+It helps to make your infrastructure highly available.

+run the following commands:

+    kubectl apply -f pdb.yaml

+    kubectl cordon <node>

+    kubectl drain  <node > --ignore-daemonsets --delete-emptydir-data # if you have a PDB deployed it will ensure that you cannot evict pods

+    Observe:

+    error when evicting pods/"weatherapp-6964cb6b46-5jhq4" -n "wfa" (will retry after 5s): Cannot evict pod as it would violate the pod's disruption budget. evicting pod wfa/weatherapp-6964cb6b46-5jhq4
+    error when evicting pods/"weatherapp-6964cb6b46-5jhq4" -n "wfa" (will retry after 5s): Cannot evict pod as it would violate the pod's disruption budget. evicting pod wfa/weatherapp-6964cb6b46-5jhq4
+    error when evicting pods/"weatherapp-6964cb6b46-5jhq4" -n "wfa" (will retry after 5s): Cannot evict pod as it would violate the pod's disruption budget.

+    kubectl uncordon <node>

+# STEP 8:  Monitoring solution with prometheus and Grafana using Helm

 - Monitoring solution with prometheus and grafana

 -- Install Helm using instructions from the Helm official documentation
     https://helm.sh/docs/intro/install/

--- Add the prometheus and Grafana repositories to Helm

-- Create pod disruption budget

-What is PDB ?

-Pod disruption budget we use it to ensure that we don't delete any pod that is running.

-Use cases: During maintenance we want to maintian our k8s cluster we want to patch one node before moving to another we cordon the node
-When a node is cordoned no job available to schedule on it.
-kubectl cordon <node> ; then kubectl drain  to drain the node kubectl drain <node > --ignore-daemonsets --delete-emptydir-data  if you have a PDB deployed it will ensure that you cannot evict

-It'll allow us to have the application continuously running it helps prevent mistake from non technical staff or technician You can't remove waht is deployed

-Helps to make your infrastructure highly available.
-Argo cd recreate waht is deleted immediately you won't even notice it

-kubectl uncordon <node>

-Companies are moving from tomcat server to kubernetes